barryclark/jekyll-now/_posts/2018-1-18-distributed-tensorflow.md

 system back to the last checkpoint.
 - Chief worker fails:  it is the most trickiest since `chief worker` plays many roles in training.
 When it crashes, the training could continues, but since that moment, we lose control of the training.
 So in this case, everything will be stopped and we turn back to the last checkpoint, just like the `ps` case.
+To reduce the risk, we may exchange the role of `chief worker` after a number of steps.

 #### tf.train.MonitoredTrainingSession()